-- 1. From the Parcels tab, click the Activate button for the parcel you want to activate.
-This will update Cloudera Manager to point to the new software, ready to be run the next time a service is restarted. - 2.
+- 1. From the Parcels page, choose ClusterName or All Clusters in the Location selector, and click the Activate button for the parcel you want to activate.
+This action updates Cloudera Manager to point to the new software, ready to be run the next time a service is restarted. - 2.
 A pop-up warns you that your currently running process will not be affected until you restart, and gives you the option to perform a restart.
 If you do not want to restart at this time, click Close.

 If you elect not to restart services as part of the Activation process, you can instead go to the Clusters tab and restart your services at a later time.
-Until you restart services, the current software will continue to run.
+Until you restart services, the current software continues to run.
 This allows you to restart your services at a time that is convenient based on your maintenance schedules or other considerations.

-Activating a new parcel also deactivates the previously active parcel (if any) for the product you've just upgraded.
-However, until you restart the services, the previously active parcel will have the link Still in use and you will not be able to remove the parcel until it is no longer being used.
+Activating a new parcel also deactivates the previously active parcel (if any) for the product you have just upgraded.
+However, until you restart the services, the previously active parcel displays a status of Still in use and you cannot remove the parcel until it is no longer being used.

-Note: Under some situations, such as doing a major release upgrade (for example, CDH 4 to CDH 5) additional upgrade steps may be necessary.
-In this case, instead of Activate, the button may instead say Upgrade.
-This indicates that there may be additional steps involved in the upgrade.
+Note: Under some situations, additional upgrade steps may be necessary.
+In this case, instead of Activate, the button will say Upgrade.
+This indicates that there are additional steps required to use the parcel.
+When you click the Upgrade button, the upgrade wizard starts.
+See Upgrading CDH and Managed Services Using Cloudera Manager.